 “THEN King Arthur let send for all the children born on May-day, begotten of lords and born of ladies; for Merlin told King Arthur that he that should destroy him [that] should be born on May-day, wherefore he sent for them all […] and all were put in a ship to the sea […] So many lords and barons of this realm were displeased, for their children were so lost” – Sir Thomas Malory, Le Morte d’Arthur

-The wholesale slaughter of innocent children described so matter-of-factly, by our great hero-king nonetheless.
+The wholesale slaughter of innocent children, by our great hero-king nonetheless, described in the most matter-of-fact way possible.
 But perhaps Malory does not judge because he knows that even the best of men have this darkness within them.
 I guess sometimes in fighting for our own dreams, we end up taking drastic measures to ensure their success.
 Malory, who describes himself as a ‘knight-prisoner’ imprisoned on charges of burglary and rape (which some theorize in that time to mean adultery), would have understood this well.

 Viewed in this context, Arthur’s request for Bedivere to ‘pray for his soul’ becomes a lot more significant than it would appear on the surface.
 While Bedivere looks to his earthly king for guidance, Arthur reminds him that in the end, they have only one true king – Jesus Christ.
 For those of us who are called to be Christian leaders, perhaps the call is always to recognize where we are in need of healing, and bring those places to Jesus, so that in turn, we can bring those we shepherd to Him as well, and not to ourselves.
 I’ve once heard that a sure sign of a shepherd is that he is wounded for the sake of his sheep.
 But perhaps that wounding is necessary in order to humble them, to allow their hearts to break for what breaks the heart of Jesus.
 As another king who sometimes struggled to do the right thing put it, “My sacrifice, O God, is a broken spirit; a broken and contrite heart you, God, will not despise.”
 (Psalm 51:17)

-It’s a beautiful story, not least because it shows us our darker natures while simultaneously appealing to our better ones.
-For me, it showed me how I had been wandering dangerously close to the path of self-righteousness, and encouraged me to continually surrender to the Lord on a daily basis.
+The Arthurian legend is a beautiful story, not least because it shows us our darker natures while simultaneously appealing to our better ones.
+For me, it has shown me how I had been wandering dangerously close to the path of self-righteousness, and encourages me to continually surrender to the Lord on a daily basis.
 And maybe, just maybe, one day the final word left by Malory on the Once and Future King could be said of me too, by He who is the greatest Storyteller of them all: